Ann Hall: Career

 By 1817, Hall was participating in exhibitions at the American Academy of the Fine Arts.
 Most of her early submissions were miniatures depicting family members, such as the group portrait "Ann Hall, Her Sister Eliza Hall Ward, and Her Nephew Henry Hall Ward" of 1828 presently in the collection of the New-York Historical Society.
 During the mid-1820s, she moved to New York City.
 She lived with her sister Eliza Hall Ward, who also was a painter of note, and Eliza's husband, Henry Ward, at their mansion at 23 Bond Street, although Hall made frequent trips to Boston.
 Eliza's home was a center of culture as well as the meeting place of the Hone Club.
 Many of the New York City luminaries of the 1820s, 1830s, and 1840s who visited Eliza and her husband posed for Ann, expanding the artist's circle of patrons and supporters.

-Hall was admitted to the recently established National Academy of Design as an associate member in 1828 and five years later she was elected—by a unanimous vote—to full membership, the first woman to achieve this honor and the only woman to be admitted to the Academy before 1900.
+Hall was admitted to the recently established National Academy of Design as an associate member in 1828 and five years later she was elected—by a unanimous vote—to full membership, the first woman to achieve this honor and the only woman to be admitted to the academy before 1900.
 She was not encouraged to take an active role in the governance of the institution, however, and never appeared at Academy meetings except on one occasion when her presence was requested to meet a quorum.
 Yet she continued to exhibit in the institution's annual exhibitions until 1852, and a popular engraving produced by E. Gallaudet was made after Hall's miniature of Garafilia Mohalbi.
 Mohalbi had been captured at the age of seven by the Turks during the Greek War of Independence and was ransomed by an American merchant who had her brought to Boston in 1827 to be raised with his family.
 Mohalbi died in 1830 at the age of 13.

 She had a studio on the top floor of her sister's house and mostly made portraits of women and children.
 Her clients were wealthy residents of New York who paid her up to $500 per commission.
 Her works were praised by critics of her day, including author and historian William Dunlap:

 Death

-Hall never married and died at the age of seventy-one in her sister's house, which became known as the Henry Hall Ward Mansion during the lifetime of Eliza's son.
+Hall never married and died on December 11, 1863, in her sister's house, which became known as the Henry Hall Ward Mansion during the lifetime of Eliza's son.
 She was interred at Green-Wood Cemetery in Brooklyn, New York.
 It is estimated that Hall left her heirs an estate of $100,000, a fortune earned solely through commissions.
 Although surviving letters suggest that several amateur miniaturists petitioned to study in her studio, no students are recorded.
 Interest in her work was revived when the Henry Hall Ward Mansion was auctioned in December 1904 and several of her miniatures were discovered stored in the mansion's attic.